jonpither/cider-spy/README.md

 ## TODOS

+* Split out an interaction file.
+* Do a ping
 * Remove junk from function calls if possible
 * Ability to clear/reset the spy buffer
 * Namespaces/hunks should be links